cepdnaclk/dental-patient-management-system/README.md

 // Serve PHP web server, in a specific IP & port php artisan serve --host=0.0.0.0 --port=8000

-// To work with Vue components npm run watch
+// To work with Vue components, you need to run this in parallel npm run watch
 ```